atick-faisal/label-studio/docs/source/guide/webhook_reference.md

 tier: all
 order: 413
 order_enterprise: 413
-meta_title: Label Studio Webhook Event Reference
+meta_title: Annotation Hub Webhook Event Reference
-meta_description: Label Studio reference documentation for webhook event fields and payloads sent from Label Studio for integration with your machine learning pipeline.
+meta_description: Annotation Hub reference documentation for webhook event fields and payloads sent from Annotation Hub for integration with your machine learning pipeline.
 section: "Integrate & Extend"
 parent: "webhooks"
 parent_enterprise: "webhooks"

 ---

-Label Studio includes several types of webhook events that trigger when specific actions occur.
+Annotation Hub includes several types of webhook events that trigger when specific actions occur.
 Refer to the details on this page to determine what information is included in the payload of each webhook event.
-For details about how to use webhooks and to set up webhooks in Label Studio, see [Set up webhooks in Label Studio](webhooks.html).
-To create your own webhooks in Label Studio to trigger events when specific actions happen, see [Create custom events for webhooks in Label Studio](webhook_create.html).
+For details about how to use webhooks and to set up webhooks in Annotation Hub, see [Set up webhooks in Annotation Hub](webhooks.html).
+To create your own webhooks in Annotation Hub to trigger events when specific actions happen, see [Create custom events for webhooks in Annotation Hub](webhook_create.html).

-Webhooks sent from Label Studio include the following:
+Webhooks sent from Annotation Hub include the following:

 | Key | Details |
 | --- | --- |